Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Challenges and Future Directions

 \textbf{Certification and verification of quantum components: } Before the quantum model can be deployed in the real-world mission critical systems, it is important to check that the model running in production is the same as validated in the lab.
 Hence, research must be directed towards developing tools for circuit equivalence checking that perform an automated check and prove if two circuits implement the same transformation after their compilation.
 QCEC (Quantum Circuit Equivalance Checking) tool \cite{burgholzer2021qcec} provides a good starting point in this direction.
 On the other hand, model-level verification frameworks need to be developed, which enable testing the robustness of a quantum classifier with a particular given input.
 Lin et al. \cite{lin2024veriqr} provided VeriQR in this direction.

-\textbf{Adversarial examples and robustness of QML models: } Recent research revealed that the quantum machine learning models can be fooled by tiny and carefully crafted input changes (adversarial examples), analogous to the classical machine learning models.
-Deploying such weak QML models in MC systems can have severe consequences.
-Although the research has progressed in the lines of quantification of robustness of QML models \cite{gong2022universal}, it is far beyond accurate adversarial robustness.
-The QML models must therefore be treated as regular security-critical software, with routine stress and adversarial attack scenario tests.
-This is required until foolproof QML models are developed.
+\textbf{Adversarial examples and robustness of QAI models: } Recent research revealed that the quantum machine learning models can be fooled by tiny and carefully crafted input changes (adversarial examples), analogous to the classical machine learning models.
+Deploying such weak QAI models in MC systems can have severe consequences.
+Although the research has progressed in the lines of quantification of robustness of QAI models \cite{gong2022universal}, it is far beyond accurate adversarial robustness.
+The QAI models must therefore be treated as regular security-critical software, with routine stress and adversarial attack scenario tests.
+This is required until foolproof QAI models are developed.